bnadlerjr/lightrail/README.md

 - [ ] message persistence for published messages
 - [ ] message persistence for consumed messages
 - [ ] figure out how auto-generated docs work (also saw references in some places about executable docs)
-- [ ] generate UUID's for message if they're not provided
 - [ ] command messages (both publishing & consuming); how should they work? when should they be used?
 - [ ] RPC support
 - [ ] setup telemetry for publisher genserver